 - Secure minimum aggregate required.

-- In order to get admission into a law course, an entrance exam has to be given.
-The entrance exam for law varies from university to university.
-Like.
+- You give an entrance exam to get into law course.
+Besides, the entrance exam for law varies from university to university.
 IPU conducts an exam called CET for law aspirants, 17 National Universities accept CLAT score, Some universities accept LSAT score.
 Therefore, the choice of examination rests on the university you wish to study.
 Read more about this.

 Once you clear the exam on the basis of rank secured, you get admission into a law college.